Coronation of Mindon Min: Collecting anointing water

-A group involving eight supayas with gold pots, eight daughters of puroheits (court Punna) with silver pots, eight daughters of ministers with earthen pots, eight daughters of bankers with brass pots and eight daughters of rich men with iron pots went to the Irrawaddy River together with eight abhiseka-performing Punna led by the Thathanabaing sayadaw.
+A group of eight supayas with gold pots, eight daughters of puroheits (court Punna) with silver pots, eight daughters of ministers with earthen pots, eight daughters of bankers with brass pots and eight daughters of rich men with iron pots went to the Irrawaddy River together with eight abhiseka-performing Punna led by the Thathanabaing sayadaw.
 The water had to be taken from midstream; all embarked on separate boats according to their grades.